What to do if you run into problems¶

 Sometimes the pace of development is pretty fast on yt, particularly in the development branch, so a fix to your problem may have already been developed by the time you encounter it.
 Many users’ problems can simply be corrected by updating to the latest version of the code and/or its dependencies.
 If you have installed the latest stable release of yt then you should update yt using the package manager appropriate for your python installation.
 See :ref:updating.

-The first thing that you want to do if you encounter an issue with yt is to do a cursory check of the documentation.
+The documentation has a lot of the answers to everyday problems.
 This doesn’t mean you have to read all of the docs top-to-bottom, but you should at least run a search to see if relevant topics have been answered in the docs.
 Click on the search field to the right of this window and enter your text.
 Another good place to look for answers in the documentation is our Frequently Asked Questions page.

 OK, so there was no obvious solution to your problem in the documentation.
 It is possible that someone else experienced the problem before you did, and wrote to the mailing list about it.
 You can easily check the mailing list archive with the other search field to the right of this window (or you can use the search field below).

 Look at the source code¶